nanobox-io/nanobox-docs/source/cli/deploy.html.md

 title: deploy
 ---

 The `deploy` command issues a deploy to your nanobox.
+Deploys provision an apps infrastructure and apply changes made to your Boxfile.

+*If simply making changes to application code, you don't need to issue a full deploy.
+A* [`build`](/cli/build/) *will apply your code changes.*

 ### Usage
 ```shell